The Journey (2021 film)

-The Journey is a Japanese–Saudi Arabian animated action fantasy film directed by Kōbun Shizuno, written by Atsuhiro Tomioka and co-produced by Toei Animation and Manga Productions.
+The Journey is a Japanese–Saudi Arabian animated action film directed by Kōbun Shizuno, written by Atsuhiro Tomioka and co-produced by Toei Animation and Manga Productions.
 The film, based on the Islamic historical event, the Year of the Elephant, revolves around a potter named Aus who joins a battle to defend his home city of Mecca.
 The film was released in Japan, the Middle East and North Africa in June 2021.

 Premise

 "As a ruthless invader threatens to enslave their people and destroy the Kaaba, a sacred sanctuary, the people of Mecca take up arms.
 Only able to muster a small force against the massive army, defeat seems all but inevitable.
 Aus, a seemingly simple potter fighting to protect his family, is forced to reveal his dark past when he discovers amongst the defenders a long-lost friend believed to be dead - a warrior named Zurara.
 As fear threatens to break their resolve, Aus' strength of faith compels him to stand and fight.
 Aus battles his own doubts and fears as he tries to unite his friends and compatriots on the eve of battle.
 Abraha's army is fast approaching, and the fate of Mecca and its people hangs in the balance.
 Will the people of Mecca defeat the colossal army with nothing but their simple defenses and their love for their city?"